 Hebrew Home of Greater Washington offers on-staff, full-time physicians, 24-hour nursing care, physical, occupational and speech language therapy, social work services for residents and families, special diets and kosher meals, extensive activities, religious services, housekeeping, laundry, beauty parlor, banking services, plus hundreds of dedicated volunteers.

-With 517 beds, the Hebrew Home is the largest long-term nursing facility in the mid-Atlantic region.
-Nearly 70 percent of the nursing care provided at the Hebrew Home is for residents on Medicaid.
+With 517 beds, Hebrew Home is the largest skilled nursing facility in the mid-Atlantic region.
+Nearly 70 percent of the nursing care provided at Hebrew Home is for residents on Medicaid.

 Every day, over 1,100 older adults take advantage of: